-No worries about any of that, though, or enduring any dogma, grandiosity, judgment or incoherence when listening to the great Robert Thurman.
-You would think an old white guy with a glass eye and a gorgeous movie star daughter, speaking for an hour and a half via a two camera set-up wouldn't be so riveting, but his tongue speaks much wisdom, and since it's sheathed in scholarly wit and perspective it goes down smooth as the pangs of truths you feel you used to know and just forgot, with scholarly fire replacing the usual humbler-than-thou posturing we sometimes find in non-Asian Buddhist superstars.
+No worries about any of that, though, or enduring any dogma, grandiosity, judgment or incoherence when listening to Uma Thurman's dad, the great Robert Thurman.
+You would think an old white guy with a glass eye and a gorgeous movie star daughter, speaking for an hour and a half via a two camera set-up wouldn't be so riveting, but his tongue speaks much wisdom, and since it's sheathed in scholarly wit and humble perspective it goes down smooth as the pangs of truths you feel you forgot rather than never knew.
 And if you still don't think Buddhism is trippy, just realize that before she married Thurman, Uma's mom was married to... that's right....
 Timothy Leary.
 Tibetan Book of the Dead, thou art connected!

-Through powers of pronoia I've traced the whole Uma lineage back to benevolent Nordic alien ancestors who helped manipulate our DNA so that there could be gorgeous blonde Swedes; who helped the original Buddha clean the land of reptilian demons so humans could get a toe hold; who opened up still developing human minds like the most potent of angelic wand taps, the doctor's delivery room spank of wisdom.
-I you dare believe, and let the music leaf off the page, and new try the things, and being bewared finally dissolves so you finally become aware... of the bear.
+Through powers of pronoia I've traced the whole Uma lineage back to benevolent Nordic alien ancestors who helped manipulate our DNA so that there could be gorgeous blonde Swedes, who helped the original Buddha clean the land of reptilian demons so humans could get a toehold, who opened up still-developing human minds like the most potent of angelic wand taps, the doctor's delivery room spank of wisdom.
+I you dare believe, let the music leaf off the page and finally become aware... of the bear.